The watchman

 J. Cassou, M. Damain, R. Moutard-Uldry, French tapestry and cartoonists, Tel, 1957, ill. p.131

-Cat.
-Expo.
-Jean Lurçat, companions on the road and considerable passers-by, Felletin, Church, 1992, ill. p.46
+Exhibition Catalogue.
+Jean Lurçat, companions and considerable passersby, Felletin, Church, 1992, ill. p.46